pvh513/vectorhash/README.md

 the minimum blocksize that the algorithm can handle is rather large.
 So the very thing that makes the algorithm extremely fast on larger buffers, creates a lot of overhead for very small keys.
-The algorithm will show its full speed for buffers roughly 1-2 kiB and larger.
+The algorithm will show its full speed for buffers roughly a few kiB and larger.

 VectorHash has in part been inspired by the PRNG algorithm [xoroshiro128++](https://prng.di.unimi.it/) written by David Blackman and